(This article was last published on July 21, 2015. It has been updated for accuracy and completeness.)

-In a supply chain, all parties are linked.
-When something goes wrong in one spot, the ripple effect can impact many different organizations.
+When something goes wrong in a link of a supply chain, the ripple effect can impact many different organizations.
 For example, if a manufacturer has to shift focus to fill an emergency order for one customer, how many other customers are they delaying?
 You may be sharing risk with other companies you aren’t even aware of.

-When the entire supply chain is linked, using vendor-managed inventory relationships, the supply chain stabilizes.
+When the entire supply chain is linked, VMI relationships can be a stabilizer.
 It reduces the risk of major disruptions that can affect all the different companies that are linked directly and indirectly through the supply chain.

-The vendor-managed inventory strategy requires organizations to link their business processes and their technology platforms more closely.
+The VMI strategy requires organizations to link their business processes and their technology platforms more closely.
 Ultimately, that means they are linking their businesses together, creating closer business partnerships.

 When companies pool their resources, their talented employees, and their energy, all in the pursuit of shared goals, everyone benefits.
 These partnerships can produce more innovative solutions for consumers (or end customers) at lower costs.
-Cooperative business is a win for everyone involved, and vendor-managed inventory relationships are one manifestation of improved partnership.
+Cooperative business is a win for everyone involved.

-If implementing vendor-managed inventory processes with your suppliers or manufacturers sounds like the right strategic direction for you business, you can start with a few actions.
+If implementing VMI sounds like the right strategic direction for your business, you can start with a few actions.

-First, try to calculate the value you believe a vendor-managed inventory solution can create for your business.
+First, try to calculate the value of VMI for your business.
 If you were able to reduce your inventory by 50%, how would that impact your business?
 If you were able to eliminate stock-outs, how much more revenue would you generate?
 Understanding the potential benefit to VMI will help you monitor the eventual ROI.

-Second, talk with your suppliers about improving your relationship.
+Next, talk with your vendors about improving your relationship.
 Even before you have technology-integrated inventory relationships, you’ll want to work closely with them.
 Make sure you are both on the same page.
-Make sure your suppliers are ones you feel comfortable building a longer-term, closer relationship with.
+Make sure your suppliers are ones you feel comfortable building a long term relationship with.